WORK PACKAGE 5:

 Objective: Extend the non-equilibrium thermodynamic description of immiscible two-phase flow to include gravitational, osmotic, chemical and thermal driving forces with the aim to construct a consistent and general description of immiscible two-phase flow.

 It is important to extend the description of flow in porous media beyond the Darcy or Washburn regimes.
 Flow can also occur in two-phase systems due to temperature gradients.
-For instance, the transport of water vapor across hydrophobic pores, enables us to use low temperature waste heat to clean contaminated water solutions cf. Figure 5.1.
+For instance, the transport of water vapor across a hydrophobic pore, enables us to use low temperature waste heat to clean contaminated water solutions cf. Figure 5.1.

 The use of thermal and other driving forces for porous media transport is interesting for instance in the modelling of frost heave in geophysical contexts.
 Electroacoustic signals can be used to characterize the state of clay and consolidated muds.
 For this, the interplay between theory and experiments is essential.
+The second law of thermodynamics governs the laws of transport.
+How this has an impact on the medium structure is still an open question.

 Plenary lectures at international conferences and distinguished lectures